wso2/docs-is/en/docs/guides/identity-federation/google.md

 ### Sign in with Google One Tap

 Google One Tap is a personalized authentication feature provided by Google.
-When a browser has an already authenticated google session, a personalized sign-in/sign-up button will appear instead of a conventional Google sign-in button.
+When a browser has an already authenticated Google session, a personalized sign-in/sign-up button will appear instead of a conventional Google sign-in button.
 Note that this feature applies to One Tap-supported web applications.

 !!!
 Note "Supported Browsers"
     Google One Tap supports for following browsers only.